Termosun, Pervasive and Imae join forces in an R&D project for biomass

 • Massive data acquisition and interpretation platform

-• Digital training and data-related model and self-learning
+• Digital training model and data affinity and self-learning

-As shown in the following image, these tools are organized into different layers, starting with layer 0, also known as the field hardware layer, and progressively scaling the information to higher layers of acquisition, interpretation, iteration and alteration. of operating parameters to finally culminate with the report to the technical assistance service.
+As shown in the following image, these tools are arranged in different layers, starting with layer 0, also known as the field hardware layer, and progressively scaling the information to higher layers of acquisition, interpretation, iteration and alteration of operating parameters to finally culminate with the report to the technical support service.

-The 3BD (Biomass Boiler Big Data) project was born with the aim of improving current algorithm models through Machine Learning treatments, a discipline in the field of Artificial Intelligence that, through obtaining twins and creating algorithms, allows us to identify patterns in massive data Big Data to prepare predictions that allow the operation of the boiler to be digitalized for optimal combustion, performance and minimum emissions.
+The 3BD (Biomass Boiler Big Data) project was created to improve current algorithm models through Machine Learning treatments, a discipline within the field of Artificial Intelligence that, through the creation of twins and algorithms, allows the identification of patterns in massive Big Data data to develop predictions that allow the digitization of boiler operation for optimal combustion, performance, and minimal emissions.

 Leave a reply